Email your Reps about the Adoptee Citizenship Act

 As someone who is gravely concerned about this issue, I urge [Rep or Senator] to support and co-sponsor the Adoptee Citizenship Act now.

 Thank you for your consideration.

 Optional: Personalize your message.

-We’ve left some examples below that would replace the more generic “As someone who is gravely concerned about the issue,” in the phone script.
+We’ve left some examples below that would replace the more generic and underlined “As someone who is gravely concerned about the issue,” in the email template.

-Example: As an international adoptee myself who was lucky enough to receive citizenship, I believe it is a tragedy that the U.S. government has not fulfilled its promise to all internationally adopted Americans to have a permanent home in the United States.
+- As an international adoptee myself who was lucky enough to receive citizenship, I believe it is a tragedy that the U.S. government has not fulfilled its promise to all internationally adopted Americans to have a permanent home in the United States.

-Example: As a parent who adopted their child from COUNTRY in YEAR, it is unacceptable that adopted children are not given the same security and opportunities as biological children.
+- As a parent who adopted their child from COUNTRY in YEAR, it is unacceptable that adopted children are not given the same security and opportunities as biological children.

-Congratulations!
+Step 4: Congratulations!
 You just made a difference by demonstrating your support of the Adoptee Citizenship Act!